ONAP for Network Orchestration and Automation Training Course

 - This training is based on the latest version of ONAP.

-- To request a customized training for this course, please contact us to arrange.
+- To request a customized version of this course, please contact us to arrange.

 Course Outline